em-cd/postlang/README.md

 ### Run a program

 You need a source file containing a PostLang program.
-In this repo, you will find an example called `program.pl`, but any text file will work.
+In this repo, you will find an example called `program.pl`, but any text file will work as long as it contains PostLang code.

 ```bash
 python main.py program.pl